-The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained primarily from the following sources: the University Police Department (UPD), Office of Institutional Equity (OIE), and Campus Security Authorities (CSAs).
+The procedures for preparing the annual disclosure of crime statistics include reporting statistics to the University community obtained primarily from the following sources: the University Police Department (UPD), Campus Civil Rights (CCR), and Campus Security Authorities (CSAs).
 For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.

-All of the statistics are gathered, compiled, and reported to the University community via this report, which is published by the Office of the Dean of Students.
-The MSU Dean of Students submits the annual crime statistics published in this Report to the Department of Education (ED).
+All the statistics are gathered, compiled, and reported to the University community via this report, published by the Office of the Dean of Students and University Compliance.
+The University Compliance submits the annual crime statistics published in this Report to the Department of Education (ED).
 The statistical information gathered by the Department of Education is available to the public through the Department of Education's website, and hard copies of this report are available from the MSU Office of the Dean of Students.